There's one thing all ecommerce stores can agree on: the last couple of years have brought new challenges, especially around the holidays.

 Well, Scripts allows you to create different pricing models (think BOGO’s, free gift with a purchase), while Launchpad offers a suite of automation capabilities to schedule events (Note: an event consists of one or more actions: publishing product(s), applying discounts to particular products or collections, publishing an unpublished theme or enabling a script).

-So you can create an unpublished theme that promotes your sale, and schedule it to be live for any amount of time you like!
-Which means you can get creative with your campaigns and build multiple flash sales at the ease of your fingertips.
+So you can create an unpublished theme that promotes your sale, and schedule it to be live for any amount of time you like, meaning you can get creative with your campaigns and build multiple flash sales at the ease of your fingertips.

 Flash themes for flash sales